Juneau Alaska, USA Travel Guide

 Arriving and setting off from Juneau is generally smooth.
 Knowing the airport layout and typical services ahead of time can simplify your journey.

 Juneau is an U.S. Destination.
-Standard U.S. Entry requirements apply for international visitors.
+Standard U.S. Entry requirements apply for travelers from other countries.

-Travel within the United States for U.S. Citizens and permanent residents is straightforward.
+Travel inside the United States for U.S. Citizens and permanent residents is straightforward.

 Entry to the United States for non-U.S. Citizens involves specific requirements.

-All arriving travelers to the U.S. Must clear U.S. Customs and Border Protection (CBP).
+All arriving travelers to the U.S. Must clear U.S. Border control (CBP).

 The Transportation Security Administration (TSA) maintains security protocols for air travel.